 Similarly, each subsequent buy and sell order is offset from the previous by the same distance.
 A profit is realized when quantity sold is equal to quantity bought.

 Once an order is filled, the bot will wait for specified amount of time (Order Replenish Delay) before cancelling all remaining orders and sending a new set of orders to repeat the process.

-The goal of this strategy is to complete as many complete buy/sell cycles as possible (all orders filled), making a profit after covering our exchange fees.
+The goal of this strategy is to provide liquidity to the market, and earn a small profit on the bid/ask spread each time your orders are filled.
 For this reason, it is ideal to trade markets where the bid-ask spread is wide (0.05%+) and there is sufficient daily trading volume.